jouyouyun/dht/README.md

 It contains two modes, the standard mode and the crawling mode.
 The standard mode follows the BEPs, and you can use it as a standard dht server.
-The crawling mode aims to spide as more medata info as possiple.
+The crawling mode aims to crawl as more metadata info as possiple.
 It doesn't follow the standard BEPs protocol.
 With the crawling mode, you can build another Pirate Bay.

 [bthub.io](http://bthub.io) is a BT search engine based on the crawling mode.